Gritting routes in winter conditions

-During winter weather, gritting trucks run on all main roads, important roads in the neighborhoods (neighborhood access roads) and in places that must remain easily accessible.
-The municipality gritters on roadways and bicycle paths.
-We do not grit on internal roads, such as side roads, residential areas or roads with mainly local traffic.
-Gritting is only useful if the salt is often driven over.
-We also do not grit on sidewalks and walkways.
+In winter weather, gritting trucks operate on all main roads, important roads in neighborhoods (neighborhood access roads), and in areas that must remain easily accessible.
+The municipality grits roadways and bike paths.
+We do not grit minor roads, such as side roads, residential areas, or roads used primarily by local traffic.
+Gritting is only effective if the salt is frequently driven over.
+We also do not spread salt on sidewalks and footpaths.
 View the gritting routes on the Map.

 Map Spreading Routes